Blindside: football tactics explained

 Who uses blindside runs?

-Vardy was also quite possibly underestimated by plenty of the defenders he faced, making them ideal cannon-fodder to be fooled by a blindside run.
-One of his most famous goals during the Foxes fairytale Premier League triumph demonstrates how Vardy perfected the art.
+Vardy was also quite possibly underestimated by plenty of the defenders he faced, making them ideal cannon fodder to be fooled by a blindside run.
+One of his most famous goals during that fairytale Premier League triumph demonstrates how Vardy perfected the art.

-For his record-breaking goal, making it 11 consecutive Premier League games on target, against Manchester United in November 2015, Vardy finds space between Ashley Young and Matteo Darmian before beginning his run.
+For his record-breaking goal, making it 11 consecutive Premier League games on target, against Manchester United in November 2015, Vardy finds space in the channel between Ashley Young and Matteo Darmian before beginning his run.

 Darmian is in a decent position, but Vardy catches him blindside, charging into space behind the Italian defender while staying level.
 Christian Fuchs plays the perfect pass to set Vardy away, with it too late for Darmian to react, Vardy produces a trademark clinical finish.
 It’s a pure textbook blindside run, leading to one of the most important goals in Vardy's career.